-- 1. Develop and implement math curriculum guides at each grade level that align to the IAS. - 2.
-Develop and implement curriculum embedded performance assessments that align to the format and rigor of state assessments in order to make instructional decisions. - 3.
+- 1. Monitor, update, and implement math curriculum guides at each grade level that align to the IAS. - 2.
+Update and implement curriculum embedded performance assessments that align to the format and rigor of state assessments in order to make instructional decisions. - 3.
 Use math adoption resources effectively to meet the needs of all learners. - 4.
 Increase student engagement in learning activities through inquiry. - 5.
 Research resources for effective math interventions and strategies. - 6.
-Use data effectively to drive instruction that meets the academic needs of all students. - 7.
-Use the RtI process to close the gaps of at-risk math students. - 8.
-Increase student learning time by offering before school tutoring. - 9.
-Implement the use of Dreambox in the classroom and provide access for Dreambox at home for all students. - 10.
-Establish comprehensive math vocabulary instruction. - 11.
-Establish procedures for peer triad observations.
+Provide collaboration time for vertical alignment with Math committee members. - 7.
+Use data effectively to drive instruction that meets the academic needs of all students. - 8.
+Use the RtI process to close the gaps of at-risk math students. - 9.
+Increase student learning time by offering before school tutoring. - 10.
+Implement the use of Dreambox in the classroom and provide access for Dreambox at home for all students. - 11.
+Establish comprehensive math vocabulary instruction. - 12.
+Establish procedures for instructional round observations between certified staff.